Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Level 3: Artificer Subclass

 You gain an Artificer subclass of your choice.
 A subclass is a specialization that grants you features at certain Artificer levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Artificer level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Artificer level or lower.

 ### Level 3: The Right Tool for the Job